 The special thing about Superman is that he is a character to both relate to and to aspire to, and if people aren’t taking the time to get to know him better, then they’re potentially cutting themselves off from a very rewarding reading and/or watching experience.

-Beyond that, how many kids on Earth can relate to being part of a family, but not having their blood run through their veins?
-Jonathan Kent assures him either way, in both Secret Origin and Man of Steel, by telling him “you are my son.”
+Beyond that, how many kids on Earth can relate to being part of a family, but not having that family's blood run through their veins?
+Jonathan Kent assures his son that either way, in both Secret Origin and Man of Steel, by telling him “you are my son.”
 Some of the stuff you’re saying they can do is all stuff that they’ve already done.
 You, obviously, just haven’t seen it.

 7) “He Has No Internal Conflict”